Berry Sisters, USA

 I had not much faith in my own words, though because I had seen people

-disappointed again and again over their first seance, from either the spirits of
+disappointed again and again over their first seance, from either the Spirits of

 their friends being too weak to materialize, or from too many trying to draw